-If the directors consider that it is impracticable or undesirable to hold a general meeting on the date or at the time or place stated in the notice calling the meeting, they can move or postpone the meeting (or do both).
-If the directors do this, an announcement of the date, time and place of the rearranged meeting will, if practicable, be published in at least two national newspapers in the United Kingdom and in one national newspaper in The Netherlands.
+If the board considers that it is impracticable or undesirable to hold a general meeting on the date or at the time or place stated in the notice calling the meeting, they can move or postpone the meeting (or do both).
+If the board does this, an announcement of the date, time and place of the rearranged meeting will, if practicable, be published in at least two national newspapers in the United Kingdom and in one national newspaper in The Netherlands.
 Notice of the business of the meeting does not need to be given again.
-The directors must take reasonable steps to ensure that any shareholder trying to attend the meeting at the original time and place is informed of the new arrangements.
+The board must take reasonable steps to ensure that any shareholder trying to attend the meeting at the original time and place is informed of the new arrangements.
 If a meeting is rearranged in this way, proxy forms are valid if they are received as required by these articles not less than 48 hours before the time of the rearranged meeting.
-The directors can also move or postpone the rearranged meeting (or do both) under this article.
+The board can also move or postpone the rearranged meeting (or do both) under this article.

-55. Quorum
+54. Quorum

 Before a general meeting starts to do business, there must be a quorum present.
 Unless these articles say otherwise, a quorum for all purposes is two people who are entitled to vote.
 They can be shareholders who are personally present or proxies for shareholders or a combination of both.
-If a quorum is not present, a chairman of the meeting can still be chosen and this will not be treated as part of the business of the meeting.
+If a quorum is not present, a chair of the meeting can still be chosen and this will not be treated as part of the business of the meeting.

-56. Procedure if Quorum Not Present
+55. Procedure if Quorum Not Present

-- (A) This article applies if a quorum is not present within five minutes of the time fixed for a general meeting to start or within any longer period not exceeding one hour which the chairman of the meeting can decide or if a quorum ceases to be present during a general meeting. - (B) If the meeting was called by shareholders it will be cancelled.
-Any other meeting will be adjourned to any day (being not less than three nor more than 28 days later), time and place stated in the notice of meeting.
-If the notice does not provide for this, the meeting shall be adjourned to a day (being not less than ten nor more than 28 days later), time and place decided on by the chairman of the meeting and in this case the company will give not less than seven clear days' written notice of the adjourned meeting. - (C) One shareholder present in person or by proxy and entitled to vote will constitute a quorum at any adjourned meeting and any notice of an adjourned meeting will say this.
+- (A) This article applies if a quorum is not present within five minutes of the time fixed for a general meeting to start or within any longer period not exceeding one hour which the chair of the meeting can decide or if a quorum ceases to be present during a general meeting. - (B) If the meeting was called by shareholders it will be cancelled.
+Any other meeting will be adjourned to a day (being not less than ten days later, excluding the day on which the meeting is adjourned and the day for which it is reconvened), time and place decided on by the chair of the meeting. - (C) One shareholder present in person or by proxy and entitled to vote will constitute a quorum at any adjourned meeting and any notice of an adjourned meeting will say this.

-57. Security Arrangements
+56. Security Arrangements

-The directors can put in place arrangements, both before and during any general meeting, which they consider to be appropriate for the proper and orderly conduct of the general meeting and the safety of people attending it including, without limitation, searches and other similar security arrangements or restrictions.
-This authority includes power to refuse entry to, or remove from meetings, people who fail to comply with the arrangements including any person who fails to submit to a search or other similar security arrangement or restriction.
+- (A) The board can put in place arrangements, both before and during any general meeting, which it considers to be appropriate for the proper and orderly conduct of the general meeting and the safety of people attending it including, without limitation, searches and other similar security arrangements or restrictions.
+This authority includes power to refuse entry to, or remove from meetings, people who fail to comply with the arrangements including any person who fails to submit to a search or other similar security arrangement or restriction. - (B) Where a general meeting is held partly by means of an electronic facility, the board may make any arrangement and impose any requirement or restriction that is necessary to ensure the identification of those taking part by this means and the security of the electronic facility.

-58. Chairman of General Meeting
+57. Chair of General Meeting